davidayalas/hugolifycms/README.md

 ## Sections explained

-It's not possible (now) to create a new path in github from Netlify CMS.
+It's not possible (April 2018) to create a new path in github from Netlify CMS.
 It's not possible setup config.yml "folder" with a dynamic value from files, or in case you put a variable in the slug (e.g slug: /{{folder}}/filaname.md) it gets sanitized and folder isn't created.

 Then, the best way now is to access directly to github.
 This is done through Netlify Git Gateway (easy way) or through Git Auth Workflow.
 All the staff is in [cms.js](https://github.com/davidayalas/static-site-uoc/blob/master/themes/web-uoc-1/static/js/cms.js) and it can be improved :)